neblic/platform/docs/content/getting-started/concepts.md

 graph LR;
     Samplers--Data samples-->col[Collector]
     col--Configurations-->Samplers

-    col--Data samples-->store[(Data Sample Store)]
+    col--Digests/Events-->neblic[Neblic Cloud]
     ctl[neblictl]--Configurations-->col
 ```

 ## Sampler

-A component or library that generates `Data Samples`.
-It can be thought of as a logger that specializes in logging semi-structured data (e.g. JSON) but smarter. `Samplers` connect to Neblic's `Control Plane` and `Data Plane`, so they can be dynamically configured at runtime, and their function is to export `Data Samples` to an external system for further analysis.
+A component or library that processes `Data Samples`.
+It can be thought of as a logger that specializes in logging semi-structured data (e.g. JSON) but smarter. `Samplers` connect to Neblic's `Control Plane` and `Data Plane`, so they can be dynamically configured at runtime, and their function is to generate `Digests`, `Events`, and/or to export `Data Samples` to an external system for further analysis.

 For more information about the types of `Samplers` that are available and best practices for their use, you can read the [samplers](../learn/samplers.md) section.

 ### Data sample

 Any piece of information in a semi-structured format that may be of interest to understand how the system works.
-Software systems, regardless of their architecture (i.e. microservices, event-driven, stream processing), continuously generate and process data in response to internal and external events: requests, responses, updating internal state, executing queries... all of this generated data can be captured as a `Data sample` to gain depth insights into how the system works.
+Software systems, regardless of their architecture (i.e. microservices, event-driven, stream processing), continuously generate and process data in response to internal and external events: requests, responses, updating internal state, executing queries... all of this generated data can be captured as a `Data sample` to gain deep insights into how the system works.

 Each `Sampler` supports different serialization formats and message types.
 These are described on the [samplers](../learn/samplers.md#available-samplers) page

+### Digest

+A summary of a collection of `Data Samples`.
+These can be generated at different points of the platform depending of your preferences and requirements.
+There are two main types of digests: structure digests and value digests.

+A structure digest encodes information about the `Data Samples` schemas i.e. the fields and their types.
+For example, it registers how many times a field is present over the total of `Data Samples` processed.

+A value digest aggregates the values seen in each field.
+This allows, for example, to show value metrics and statistics about the contents of your `Data Samples`.

+### Event

+Something that has happened that is potentially interesting to understand the behavior of the application.
+These can also be generated at different points of the platform.
+The main way of generating events is defining rules that are evaluated on the `Data Samples` contents.

+You can take a look at this [section](../learn/samplers.md#configuration) to learn more about how to create `Events` and this [reference](../reference/rules.md) page to see their syntax.

-### Sampling Rule
+### Stream

-An expression that determines whether a `Data Sample` should be exported.
-Usually based on the contents of the `Data Sample`, but this is not necessarily the only condition that can take part n determining whether a `Data Sample` should be captured. `Sampling Rules` are provided by clients and sent to `Samplers` using Neblic's `Control Plane` (described in the next section).
+A subset of `Data Samples` selected using a sampling rule usually based on the contents of the `Data Sample`, but this is not necessarily the only condition that can take part on determining whether a `Data Sample` should be added as part of the stream.

+`Streams` are seen as a selection of `Samples` coming from a `Sampler`.
+This means that `Digests` and `Events` can be configured to be generated only taking into account the `Data Samples` within a `Stream`.

-You can take a look at this [section](../learn/samplers.md#configuration) to learn more about how to set up `Sampling Rules` and this [reference](../reference/sampling-rules.md) page to see their syntax.
+You can take a look at this [section](../learn/samplers.md#configuration) to learn more about how to create `Streams` and this [reference](../reference/rules.md) page to see their syntax.

 ## Control Plane

 Neblic implements a protocol that allows you to configure at runtime, how `Samplers` behave.
-For example, you can update the `Sampling Rules` that a `Sampler` evaluates to decide which `Data Samples` should export, or you can set a new maximum sampling rate to limit the amount of `Data Samples` that a `Sampler` can export per second.
+For example, you can create new `Streams` to decide which `Data Samples` should be processed, or you can set a new maximum sampling rate to limit the amount of `Data Samples` that a `Stream` can export per second.

 The `Control Plane` has a central server to which all `Samplers` and clients connect.
 It stores the configurations sent by the clients and acts as a broker, passing them on to the `Samplers` when they register.
 Although it can run independently, it is common to run the `Control Plane` server in the Neblic collector along with the `Data Samples` collection endpoint.